Getting a flat tyre anywhere or anytime is annoying, but if you don't know how to fix it, it can be a scary predicament.

 By now the tyre should be loose enough to simply run a tyre lever around the wheel rim to remove the rest of the tyre.
 With experience, you may only need one tyre lever.

-Pull out the inner tube and take the tyre off the wheel completely.
+Pull out the inner tube, and, if you need too, take the tyre off the wheel completely.

 Step 5: check the tyre for debris